concinim/wh-acd/annotator_symptom_disease.md

 <tr><td>icd10Code</td><td>ICD stands for International Classification of Diseases.
 The number 10 is a revision number for this code set.</td></tr>
 <tr><td>symptomDiseaseSurfaceForm</td><td>The covered text that refers to the sympton or disease identified by the annotation.
 For example, in text "He had a persistent cough.", the symptom is "persistent cough".</td></tr>
 <tr><td>symptomDiseaseSurfaceFormNormalizedName</td><td>The normalized term for the sympton or disease.
 For instance, for the term "roll-in shower bench", the normalized form can be "shower bench".</td></tr>
 <tr><td>sectionSurfaceForm</td><td>Medical documents have many sections such as patient's information, previous medical history, family history, etc.  The covered text that identifies which section of the document that spans the annotation.
-The default value of this feature is <q>document</q>.</td></tr>
+The default value of this feature is "document".</td></tr>
 <tr><td>sectionNormalizedName</td><td>The normalized term for the section.</td></tr>
 <tr><td>modifiers</td><td>
-  Modifiers represents text that describes the disease or symptom.
+  Modifiers represents text that describes the disease or symptom or identifies the related body site or location.
   <table role="presentation"><tbody>
     <tr><td>type</td><td>aci.SiteInd</td></tr>
     <tr><td>begin</td><td>The start position of the annotation as a character offset into the text.
 The smallest possible start position is 0.</td></tr>